 Aseel Chicken Hen Eggs: Laying Age, Count, Egg Size, and Egg Color

 Compared to other chicken breeds, Aseels are poor at egg production.
-They are actually at the bottom of the egg-laying list, giving out only up to 40 eggs per year, and 40 to 70 is their best.
+They are at the bottom of the egg-laying list, giving out only up to 40 eggs per year, and 40 to 70 is their best.

 If their young ones are in danger, they have the courage to attack even a snake to ensure their safety.